 What is the recovery time?

 Minimally invasive approaches, improved implant material and design, and refined surgical techniques have dramatically reduced recovery time.
 For these patients, the typical recovery period is now weeks rather than months.
 Most patients are up and walking immediately following surgery and regain range of motion, strength and flexibility after several weeks of physical therapy.
-Hospital stays have been reduced to one or two days and the vast majority of patients can go directly home without having to use a rehabilitation center.
+Many surgeries can be performed in an outpatient setting where you go home the same day.
+If you are in the hospital, it is usually a one-night stay and the vast majority of patients can go directly home without having to use a rehabilitation center.

 How do I know it is time for a knee replacement?